pattern-zones-co/koine/README.md

 >
 > Claude Code has full access to its environment — filesystem, shell, and network.
 Koine exposes this power to your applications.
 >
-> - **Use Docker** — containers provide essential filesystem and process isolation
+> - **Use Docker**: containers provide essential filesystem and process isolation
-> - **Internal networks only** — deploy on VPN or Docker networks, not public internet
+> - **Internal networks only**: deploy on VPN or Docker networks, not public internet
 > - **Know your auth method**:
->   - *API keys* (Anthropic API) — pay-per-token, suitable for automation
+>   - *API keys* (Anthropic API): pay-per-token, suitable for automation
->   - *OAuth tokens* (Claude Pro/Max) — subscription plans may restrict commercial use and automation; review [Anthropic's Consumer Terms](https://www.anthropic.com/legal/consumer-terms)
+>   - *OAuth tokens* (Claude Pro/Max): subscription plans may restrict commercial use and automation; review [Anthropic's Consumer Terms](https://www.anthropic.com/legal/consumer-terms)
 >
 > **You are responsible for compliance with Anthropic's Terms of Service.**